Everest Base Camp Trek in September

 The Weather And Climate

-September falls in Autumn and to trek in extreme places like Everest, no other season is suitable than Autumn.
+September falls in Autumn and to trek in extreme places like Everest, no other season is more suitable than Autumn.
 The weather in September is very pleasant and comforting for the trek.
 The temperature on Everest is never hot but in September the temperature is bearable.
 The days are neither too hot nor too cold but nights may be colder than days but it is not too extreme.
 There may be slight rainfall in September but not so frequent.
 The temperature varies according to the altitude.
 The higher the altitude the lower the temperature.
-The days in September are sunny with 18-degree Celsius to 24-degree celsius.
+The days in September are sunny from 18-degree Celsius to 24-degree celsius.
 You can walk on sunny days which makes the trek easier.
 However, the temperature gradually drops to 5 -7 degrees celsius at night.

 The climate remains stable and comfortable in September.
 The clear sunny day in September let the trekkers enjoy the magnificent views of the Himalayas.
 The month of September can be slightly slippery but not so extreme as in other months.
 The trek in September can be marked by the fresh air, clear views, and a bearable temperature.
 Despite good weather, trekkers must be cautious that bad weather can hit anytime in the Himalayan region.
 So, one must be careful about this.